Calicut kingdom: The Mysore invasions

 Hyder Ali ascended the throne of Mysore in 1761.
 By 1764, he obtained a pledge of neutrality from the British at Tellicherry in the event of a conflict with the Kerala powers.
 In February 1766, Hyder Ali marched into northern Kerala.
 Except for a few decisive battles, he faced meagre opposition and entered Calicut.
-The Zamorin sent the members of his family to Ponnani, blew up his palace and to avoid the humiliation of surrender committed self-immolation.
-A revenue officer named Madanna was appointed Civil Governor of Malabar with headquarters at Calicut.
-The rebellion soon broke out and the Mysorean garrison was besieged by the Nairs.
-Hyder Ali rushed to crush the rebellion devastating the countryside and employed draconian measures to suppress the Nairs including defrocking of their social status Successfully achieving his objectives, he had to return to Mysore soon to deal with the Maratha threat.
-Rebellion broke out again.
+The Zamorin sent the members of his family to Ponnani, blew up his palace and to avoid the humiliation of surrender, and committed self-immolation.
+A revenue officer named Madanna was appointed as the Civil Governor of Malabar with headquarters at Calicut.
+A rebellion soon broke out and the Mysorean garrison was besieged by the Nairs.
+Hyder Ali rushed to crush the rebellion, devastating the countryside and employing draconian measures to suppress the Nairs including defrocking of their social status.
+Successfully achieving his objectives, he had to return to Mysore soon to deal with the Maratha threat.
+A rebellion broke out again.
 Hyder Ali engaged in diplomacy this time through Madanna and agreed to withdraw his forces for which a war indemnity was to be paid to him.
 But he made a second attempt in December 1773 and re-established his authority in Malabar.
-However, with the help of the British, the Nairs led by the famous Ravi Varma of Padinjare Kovilakam, wiped out the Mysorean garrison in Calicut by 1778.
 By 1783 Tipu Sultan established his authority over Northern Kerala.
 He planned to shift the capital from Calicut to the south of the city on the banks of the river Chaliyar and even named it 'Farookhabad' now called Feroke.
 This ambitious plan soon failed.
-In November 1788, Calicut was attacked by the Nairs under Ravi Varma of the Padinjare Kovilakam.
 Tipu returned in 1789 to re-establish his authority.
 This, however, brought him in direct conflict with the British based in Madras, which resulted in four Anglo-Mysore Wars.
 Calicut and the surrounding districts were among the territories ceded to the British after the Third Anglo-Mysore War by the Treaties of Seringapatam with the British on 22 February and 18 March 1792.
 The newly acquired possessions on the Malabar Coast were organised into the Malabar District of Madras Presidency, and Calicut became the district capital.